 In cases in which the faculty member is supported by grants or contracts, the duration of the medical leave will vary according to medical need as determined by the physician, but should not exceed six months.
 Salary while on medical leave continues to be paid from these sources, in proportion to effort and subject to the availability of funding.

-Natural or adoptive parents or the primary caregiver in a same-sex domestic partnership are automatically eligible for six weeks’ leave with salary.
-Should a pregnancy cause a disability for a longer period (as attested by a physician), the University shall continue to pay the pregnant faculty member’s salary up to the same six month period as for other disabilities.
+Non-regular Faculty on a multi-year contract, who have been at Brown continuously for at least a year, who become natural or adoptive parents and are the primary caregiver of a newborn or newly adopted child are eligible for six weeks’ leave with salary.
 In cases in which the faculty member is supported by grants or contracts, the salary while on maternity leave continues to be paid from these sources, in proportion to effort and subject to the availability of funding.

-Regular faculty members are eligible for Parental Teaching Relief in lieu of maternity leave.
+Regular faculty members are eligible for Parental Teaching Relief in lieu of paternal leave.
 See below, 13.7.